openfeed/AjaxQuotePortlet/README.md

 An update to the great LifeRay Stock Plugin Portlet!

 Real-time market quote data is streamed to one or more portlets on the page by Ajax and JavaScript technology.
-Watch the tickers move in real-time on the screen (with no stress on the back-end; all client side services)
+Watch the tickers move in real-time on the screen (with no stress on the back-end; all client side services).

 Features:
 Quote data is updated on the page in real-time